biomejs/website/src/content/docs/blog/roadmap-2026.md

 We really wish to implement the parsing of Markdown, however we haven't enough time and resources to look into it.
 If there's someone that wish to help, please let us know on [Discord](https://biomejs.dev/chat)!
 We're looking for **a champion** that would help with the implementation **and the reviews**.

-## Can I help move Biome's plugin efforts forward?
+## Can I help move Biome's roadmap forward?

 We're glad you asked!
 Biome is a project led by volunteers who like programming, open-source, and who embrace the Biome philosophy, so any help is welcome 😁